MeowNowApp/MeowNow/README.md

 ### S3 Storage

-Images are stored in Amazon S3, providing durable and scalable object storage.
+The application uses a two-bucket approach for image storage:

+- **Raw Bucket (meownowraw)**: Stores original, unprocessed images uploaded by users
+- **Compressed Bucket (meownowcompressed)**: Stores processed, optimized images for display

 ### Lambda Image Processing

 The application uses AWS Lambda for on-the-fly image compression and processing:

-1. Original images are uploaded directly to S3
+1. Original images are uploaded directly to the raw S3 bucket
 2. When an image is requested, a Lambda function is triggered
-3. The Lambda function retrieves the original image, compresses it, and returns the optimized version
+3. The Lambda function retrieves the original image from the raw bucket, compresses it, and saves it to the compressed bucket
+4. The web application serves images from the compressed bucket
-4. Processed images can be cached for improved performance
+5. Processed images are cached in the compressed bucket for improved performance

 This serverless approach eliminates the need for server-side compression during upload and allows for dynamic resizing and optimization based on the requesting device.